Code-Institute-Submissions/Rubys-Riding-Center/README.md

 Children should all be able to feel normal.
 Being on, or close to a horse, gives them a special connection that empowers them.
 Results have been amazing to witness.

+Click the link below to see the website:

 [Ruby's Riding Center](#https://lee-annc.github.io/Rubys-Riding-Center/)

 [Back to Top](#table-of-contents)